 "…ouse number 2 is okay, with five rooms, two bathrooms, off street parking and access to transport, all well under budget.
 But the mailbox was a really weird colour, you know…"

 "Oh, Planet Earth," Fanaka sighed.
-"Out amongst the grandeur and mysteries of the cosmos, I really missed your stupidity and pettiness."
+"Out there, there amongst the grandeur and mystery of the cosmos... out there, I really missed your stupidity and pettiness."

 And then the door opened.
 Fanaka sat bolt upright in his sofa as Nalda strode into the lounge room.
 When had she seen him last?
 The day before?
 It was unfair, unfair that he should have missed her so badly while she…